Tax Rates 2010/2011

 |Balance of gains (reduced by taper relief* for 2007/08).||18%|

-For gains arising on or after 6 April 2008, the first £1m of qualifying gains are charged at an effective rate of 10%.
-Gains in excess of £1m are charged at 18%
+The first £2m (£1m for disposals before 6 April 2010) of qualifying gains are charged at an effective rate of 10%.
+Gains in excess of the limit are charged at 18%.

 - Tax relief available for personal contributions: higher of £3,600 (gross) or 100% of relevant earnings.